LOctavio/TDD-project/README.md

 ### Run tests

 - Use the terminal to open the project
-- tun rspecc to check tests
+- run rspecc to check tests

 ## Authors